Interview Question: Demonstrating Leadership Skills – Answer Tips

 Answers using this method follow the below structure:

 T – Task – What was your role in the action?
 Most of the time it is best that you are taking an active rather than passive role in the encounter.
-For the interview question, clarify your specific role in using data analytics, emphasizing your active involvement in interpreting and applying data to make decisions.
+Explain how this role in the task demonstrates your ability to go above and beyond, showcasing skills relevant to the job you’re applying for.

 Remember though that the B-STAR technique is descriptive not prescriptive.
 You do not need to follow this flow strictly, go with what is best for your answers and that will allow you to put your point across and show your experience the best.